Stokes matrices for confluent hypergeometric equations: Introduction

 where $z $ is the complex coordinate.
 Nicholas Katz presented a vast investigation of these equations from the point of view of D-module theory (see \cite{katz})-- one of his main goals being the understanding of the associated differential Galois group, its analogies to the $\ell $-adic world and applications to exponential sums over finite fields.
 In a generic situation (regarding the parameters), these equations are irreducible and even rigid (see \cite{blochesnault}).

 Lately, there has been interest in the hypergeometric equation \eqref{eq:defHyp} regarding Hodge theoretic properties.
 If $n=m $, the equation \eqref{eq:defHyp} has regular singularities at $\{ 0, \glambda, \infty \} $.
 If $n>m $, the singularities are $\{0, \infty \} $ and $z=\infty $ is an irregular singularity.
 In the regular singular case, there are results by R. Fedorov \cite{fedorov} on the Hodge numbers of a natural variation of Hodge structures it underlies.
 In the irregular case, assuming the parameters are real, there is an underlying irregular Hodge structure in the sense of C. Sabbah \cite{sabbahHodge}.
-The corresponding irregular Hodge numbers are determined by C. Sabbah and D-J. Yu \cite{sabyu} -- special cases had been obtained before by A. Casta\~no Dom\'inguez, Th.
+The corresponding irregular Hodge numbers are determined by C. Sabbah and J-D. Yu \cite{sabyu} -- special cases had been obtained before by A. Casta\~no Dom\'inguez, Th.
 Reichelt and Ch.
 Sevenheck (\cite{albrThomasSev1}, \cite{albrThomasSev2}).

-In this article, we want to investigate on the Stokes phenomenon of the confluent hypergeometric equation for $n>m $ at infinity.
+In this article, we investigate the Stokes phenomenon of the confluent hypergeometric equation for $n>m $ at infinity.
 Since $z=\infty $ is an irregular singular point of \eqref{eq:defHyp}, the local isomorphism class of the equation at this point is determined by its Stokes structure in the sense of P. Deligne and B. Malgrange (see \cite{Mal91}).
 It is well-known (\cite{katz}), that the slopes at infinity are $0 $ and $1/d $ with $d\defeq n-m $.
 Hence, the pull-back with respect to the ramification map $y \mapsto y^d=z $ has slopes $0 $ and $1 $.
 The general theory (\cite{Mal91}, \cite{BJL79}) yields that the Stokes structure of the latter can be encoded in two complex matrices $S_+, S_- $ (the \emph{Stokes matrices} defined as the transition matrices of asymptotic solutions in two sectors of width $\pi + \varepsilon $ centered at $z=\infty $), one of them upper, the other lower triangular.
 The explicit presentation of these matrices involves several choices.
-The Stokes matrices of the original equation can be deduced from the one of the pull-back by studying the effect of multiplication with a $d^{\text{th}} $ root of unity.